poetix/bentham/README.md

 * API Gateway Custom Domains are only available in `us-east-1` Region (10/2017) so we must use that Region.
     * There is some issue deploying RDS Aurora on `us-east-1a` and `-1b`.
 I can't find any documentation, but other people had the same issue.
 CF complaining about "Your subnet group doesn't have enough availability zones..." when using `us-east-1a` and `-1b`, while it works on `-1c` and `-1d`.
 For example, see [this answer](https://stackoverflow.com/questions/44924723/creation-rds-aurora-cluster-via-cloudformation#answer-45340611)
 * There is a known AWS issue potentially preventing from deleting the whole stack: https://stackoverflow.com/questions/41299662/aws-lambda-created-eni-not-deleting-while-deletion-of-stack#answer-41310289
+* The user journey authenticating with Slack, Dropbox and Github depends on whether the test user has already authorised the Icarus application instance.
+The current end-2-end tests assumes the user has authorised the app (otherwise the journey would not be repeatable). **You have to run a MANUAL login an link integrations journey using test users before running the end-2-end tests**